-You now have one account for your daily expenses, another account for guilt-free short term spending, one for larger purchases that make you happy, and finally another account for fixing your financial fires.
+You now have one account for your daily expenses, another account for guilt-free short-term spending, one for larger purchases that make you happy, and another for fixing your financial fires.

 So now that you’ve got your core accounts set up, it’s time to step away and open a separate account.
 This one is called Mojo.

-Having this money on hand for emergencies will change the way you think about money.
+Having this money on hand for emergencies will change how you think about money.
 Once you know you’re covered in case of an emergency, a great weight will be lifted from your back.

 Mojo is recommended to be with a different bank.